PatrickWWWANG/Leetcode/Review (2nd).md

 Find all paths, need to use DFS.
 Record path when traversal to target, iterate all neighbors and remember to backtrack.

 ### 200 Number of Islands
+Iterate the grid, if encountering a '1', increment result count, then dfs or bfs the point to convert all connecting '1' to '0'.